-Learn some tips to losing some excess weight before your surgery to not only achieve the aesthetic results you desire but also lower your risk of complications during and after surgery.
+Learn some tips to losing some weight before your surgery to lower your risk of complications during and after surgery.

-If your surgery is not urgent, it may be beneficial for you to shed some kilos first.
-This can lower your risk of surgical complications and also speed up your recovery.
-Whether it’s a breast augmentation or a tummy tuck, your weight can significantly impact the outcome of your cosmetic surgery.
+If your surgery is not urgent, it may be suggested for you to shed some kilos first.
+Not only can it lower your risk of surgical complications but it can also speed up your recovery.

 What are the Surgical Complications associated with being Overweight or Obese?

 Common Surgical complications if you have a high BMI or unhealthy weight include;